mravanelli/pytorch-kaldi/README.md

 2. Split the feature lists into chunks.
 - Go to the *pytorch-kaldi* folder.
-- The script *create_chunks.sh* first shuffles or sorts (based on the sentence length) a kaldi feature list and then split it into a certain number of chunks.
+- The script *create_chunks.sh* first shuffles or sorts (according to the sentence length) a kaldi feature list and then split it into a certain number of chunks.
 Shuffling a list could be good for feed-forward DNNs, while a sorted list can be useful for RNNs (for minimizing the need of zero-padding when forming minibatches).
 The code also computes per-speaker and per-sentence CMVN.

 For shuffled mfcc features run:
 ```